[SPOILER] The Entire Story of Last Epoch (So Far)

 Knowing the Emperor was corrupted, and the knowledge alternate Gaspar gathered from travelers, it is decided you should exercise your time travel powers to defeat the void before they came to fruit.
 To this end you must go back 300 years right before corruption began at the height of the Immortal Empire.

-Now here is what you missed in history: The gods all died in the war in the Divine Era and one particularly opportunistic person found immortality using their power and crowned himself Emperor, ruling Eterra (the world) for a thousand years and giving immortality to those loyal to him.
+Now here is what you missed in history: The gods all died in the war in the Divine Era, and one particularly opportunistic person found immortality using their power and crowned himself Emperor (maybe even killed them himself if propaganda is to be believed), ruling Eterra (the world) for a thousand years and giving immortality to those loyal to him.
 So, this Emperor ruled for a thousand years all from the Divine Era to the Imperial Era.
 The bodies of these immortals continued to decay even though they didn’t die leaving them to look like mostly skeletons or grotesque undead.
 His immortal army slowly perished over the years however and the void that they left behind manifested into corruption.

 The outcasts had made camp in the outskirts of the Temple of Eterra.
-Welryn that was once home to a multitude of knowledge, is run by the Empire now.
+Welryn, the city that was once home to a multitude of knowledge, is run by the Empire now.
 You know imperials aren’t around in the ruined era, so you know they aren’t indestructible.
 In the best side quest in the game (imho) you seek knowledge about the Empire in the college of Welryn.
 Normally you could access this information in the ruined era if the door wasn’t locked, but the lock is too decayed to be opened in the future.
-You unlock it in the past but now are gatekept at an enchanted door that requires an imperial seal to open.
-So, heading to the future ruins, to the same door that this time decayed while unlocked, you head in and find the corpses of the imperials that died with their seal and take it back to unlock the enchanted door in the past.
-With all obstacles handled you find the truth about the Emperor’s gift of immortality: The immortals are not immortal (shocked Pikachu face).
+You unlock it in the past but now you are gatekept by an officer at an enchanted door that requires an imperial seal to open.
+So, heading to the future ruins via an Epoch tear you head inside through the now inactive enchanted door and find the corpse of the imperial officer that died with their seal and take it back to unlock seal in the past to the shock and horror of the same officer.
+With all obstacles handled you find the truth about the emperor’s gift of immortality: The immortals are not immortal ϞϞ (๑⚈ ○ ⚈๑) (shocked Pikachu face).
 They in fact need living essence to drain to keep themselves alive.
-Over the years the living has become so scarce that all non-essential personnel have been sacrificed for the Empire as they were left to decay and perish, losing their minds and identities basically becoming zombies.
-There is barely enough living to sustain the higher ups, hence why the outcasts are not outright squashed or the willing no longer converted and why the Emperor most likely turned to the void.
+Over the years, living has become so scarce that all non-essential personnel have been sacrificed for the Empire as they were left to decay and perish, losing their minds and identities basically becoming zombies.
+There are barely enough living to sustain the higher ups, hence why the outcasts are not outright squashed or the willing no longer converted and why the emperor most likely turned to the void.
 Why is this quest a side quest?
 Who knows.
 You keep the information to yourself though.

 So, what is your main objective?
 Killing the Emperor.
-How you ask?
+How, you ask?
 Using the Epoch, of course.
 And how do you use the Epoch to do that?
 Never explained and never actually used (yet).
-The Outcast Queen acts as though the only flaw in this plan is getting to the Emperor.
-So, this entire Era is one big wild goose chase trying to get to the Emperor.
-How you ask?
-Well first you need to find a mage (Alric) that knows the location of a secret entrance to the Emperor’s base.
+The Outcast Queen (who apparently showed up one day and could be a different character we’ve already met or will meet) acts as though the only flaw in this plan is getting to the emperor.
+So, this entire Era is one big wild goose chase trying to get to the emperor.
+How, you ask?
+Well first you need to find a mage (Alric) that knows the location of a secret entrance to the emperor’s base.
 The only(!) problem is he was captured just now(!) and is being taken west out of Welryn.

 You reach Thetima, stowaway on the ship before it leaves, deal with Harton, rescue Alric and decide if you’re going to roleplay as someone who knows how to swim or not, then jump off the ship with him.